We are delighted to announce the BBC Three Docs Sheffield Pitch, which we’re hosting in partnership with the BBC.

 The pitch winner will be offered the opportunity to make the idea into a film for BBC three with production support from an independent production company based in the north of England.

 Applicants will need to submit an up-to-date CV and a one-page summary of their project.
 The candidate must demonstrate why their project belongs on BBC Three and how it will appeal to a BBC Three audience.
 Subjects that the BBC Three audience engage with are usually ones that directly affect their lives.

 Successful pitches will:

 - Have a clear story at it its heart – whether it’s following unfolding story, or a re-telling a compelling story from the past.

 - Prove that this story has the potential to appeal to BBC three 16-24 audience – how is it relevant to their lives?

 - Identify specific contributors who will help bring that story to life for the BBC three audience and be clear on the level of access already gained to those contributors

 - The story should be connected to the North

 - Have a clear idea of the duration and the shape of the film – ideas can be pitched for short form (up to 30 mins) and long form (up to 60 mins)

-Applicants for the BBC three Sheffield pitch must be available to attend the pitch event on Monday 8 June as part of Sheffield Doc/Fest.
+Applicants for the BBC three Sheffield pitch must be available to attend the pitch event on Saturday 14 November as part of Sheffield Doc/Fest Fall weekenders (online or physical event, TBC).
 If you cannot make this commitment, you are not eligible to enter the pitch competition.
 All five finalists will be offered a Festival Day Pass, which will give access to all Doc/Fest films, events and sessions on the day.